iqbal1526/Karachi-House-Price-Prediction/README.md

 ![video](/Screenshots/webapp_demonstration.gif)

 ## Running the app
+- Download the repository
-- run the app.py file
+- Run the app.py file
 - A URL will be assigned for e.g. (http://127.0.0.1:5000)
 - copy and paste it on any browser and run it and you're good to go!
--

 ## Requirements

 To run this project, you need to download the following dependencies (you can download them using cmd etc):